TechnicJelle/CMGT_GraduationReport/report.typ

 #import "Plots/Output/Attempt 001 - WaitDevice, IDE Open, Right after first compile/table.typ": table001
 #figure(
 	table001,
-	caption: [Statistics from when the wait calls were included] ) <att001_table>
+	caption: [Statistics of run #sym.hash​001 of the performance tests, from when the wait calls were included] ) <att001_table>

 #figure(
 	image("Plots/Output/Attempt 001 - WaitDevice, IDE Open, Right after first compile/plot.svg"),
-	caption: [Line plot of the frametimes from when the wait calls were included] ) <att001_plot>
+	caption: [Line plot of the frametimes of run #sym.hash​001 of the performance tests, from when the wait calls were included] ) <att001_plot>

 #figure(
 	image("Plots/Output/Attempt 001 - WaitDevice, IDE Open, Right after first compile/hist.svg"),
-	caption: [Histogram of the frametimes from when the wait calls were included] ) <att001_hist>
+	caption: [Histogram of the frametimes of run #sym.hash​001 of the performance tests, from when the wait calls were included] ) <att001_hist>

 Without those two wait calls, they were about the same speed.